adapt-security/adapt-authoring-ui/docs/migrating-from-legacy.md

 ### Permissions

-The permissions mechanism has been completely rewritten to use 'scopes', and is now accessed via the SessionModel.
+The permissions mechanism has been completely rewritten to use permissions 'scopes' which are human-readable strings.
+Permissions utilities are now accessed directly from the SessionModel.

-- `Origin.permissions.hasPermission` -> `Origin.sessionModel.hasScopes`
+- `Origin.permissions.hasPermission` => `Origin.sessionModel.hasScopes`
-- `hasPermission` -> `ifHasScopes`
+- `hasPermission` => `ifHasScopes`

 ### APIs

-The APIs have been changed.
+#### TODO

-### Lang strings need moving to `/lang`
+### Language strings
+Language strings are now served directly from the back-end server, and therefore need to be stored in the root `lang` folder of your authoring tool module.
+The server will need to be restarted for any changes to these to be recognised.